vishalanandl177/DRF-API-Logger/docs/performance_tuning.rst

 Performance Tuning
 ==================

-DRF API Logger is designed for zero-impact logging, but high-traffic deployments benefit from tuning these parameters.
+DRF API Logger keeps database writes out of request threads, but high-traffic deployments benefit from tuning these parameters.

 Queue and Batching
 ------------------